Winter Minestrone (Slow Cooker + Stovetop!)

-A delicious, nourishing winter season soup that’s beyond easy to make at home, this vegetarian winter minestrone combines a mixture of flavors and textures, resulting in a cozy and hearty dinner soup you’ll love!
-Includes stovetop and slow cooker instructions.
+A delicious, nourishing winter soup that’s beyond easy to make at home, this vegetarian winter minestrone combines a mixture of flavors and textures, resulting in a cozy and hearty dinner soup you’ll love!
+An easy dump-and-go slow cooker dinner or a 30-minute + 1-pot stovetop meal.

-This winter minestrone soup recipe is bursting with hearty vegetables and is so simple to make, and is one of my favorite soup and stew recipes from scratch!
+This winter minestrone soup recipe is bursting with hearty vegetables and is so simple to make, and is one of my favorite cozy soups to make from scratch!

 However, if you’re making it on the stovetop, I’ve included instructions on how to quickly saute the onion and garlic for the best flavor.